OWASP/www-chapter-albuquerque/index.md

 ---

 ## Welcome
-We are a new chapter planning to meet in vicinity of the University of New Mexico.
+We are a new chapter planning to meet in the vicinity of the University of New Mexico.
 Everyone is welcome to join us at our chapter meetings and recommend topics.
-Our first meeting date and location is still TBD.
+Our first meeting date and location are still TBD.